polyaxon/polyaxon/site/faq/polyaxon-compatibility.md

 ---
-title: "What is Polyaxon compatibility Beacon?"
+title: "What is Polyaxon compatibility check?"
-meta_title: "What is Polyaxon Beacon? - FAQ"
+meta_title: "What is Polyaxon compatibility check? - FAQ"
 meta_description: "Polyaxon will periodically communicate with a remote compatibility server to check compatibility version."
 featured: false
 custom_excerpt: "Polyaxon will periodically communicate with a remote compatibility server to check compatibility version."